chmenegatti/gateway-docker/README.md

 ## **IMPORTANT**

 This projects runs in a Docker Network.
-This network is created by Nemsis Starter Project.
+This network is created by Nemesis Starter Project.
 You need to run the Nemesis Starter Project before running this project.
 Networi is setted to 172.20.0.1/16 and moirai-jobs-api is fixed to 172.20.0.10.
 So, you have to set this configuration in your /etc/hosts file.

 ```